 Offer exclusive deals to loyal customers.

 Pro tip: really want to impress your customers?
 If they have a high score, set an action to give them a 5% discount toward the end of a purchase sequence.
 It may help give them the extra push they need to tap buy.
-You can also split discounts based on loyalty scores, for example:
+You can also split discounts based on loyalty scores or offer discounts via SMS.

 Deliver more relevant content.

 Every user will be in a different stage of buying your product.
-Use lead scoring to tailor content based on those stages; for example, you can invite users who have a lead score of 50 to a special webinar.
+Use lead scoring to tailor content based on those stages; for example, you can invite users who have a lead score of 50 to an exclusive SMS list or webinar.
 Or ask people with a lead score below 15 for feedback on how you can improve their experience.

 Integrate with Google Sheets.